 Words by Kimatni D. Rawlins, Images by Garvin St. Villier

-Welcome to the lightning-fast Auto Club Speedway in Fontana, California, for the 4th season of “Lexus 0 to 60,” which featured some of your favorite personalities ripping runways with authority in the latest ensemble of high-flying Japanese coupes and sedans.
+Welcome to the lightning-fast Auto Club Speedway in Fontana, California, for the 4th season of “Lexus 0 to 60,” which features some of your favorite personalities ripping runways with authority in the latest ensemble of high-flying Japanese weapons of mass seduction.
 The vigorous competition pitted two teams of three drivers against one another as each maneuvered through adrenaline-pumping motorsports drills.
-Vehicles included the all-new thrilling 2021 IS sports sedan, the dominating RC F coupe, the LC 500 Coupe and Convertible, and the GS F for a chance to win a new Lexus for a year.
+With a chance to win a new Lexus for a year, vehicles include the thrilling 2021 IS sports sedan, the dominating RC F coupe, the LC 500 coupe and convertible, and the GS F sports sedan.

 Hosted by Big Tigger (face of Atlanta’s V-103 and the Atlanta Hawks’ resident DJ) and Scott Pruett, the most decorated IMSA driver of all time, the participants of “Lexus 0 to 60” included former all-pro NFL speedster DeAngelo Williams, former NFL player George Wilson, actor, model, and musician Don Benjamin (America’s Next Top Model), professional drag racer Dystany Spurlock, Brazilian actress and filmmaker Luciana Faulhaber, and actor Curtis Hamilton (Surviving Compton).
 Trust me, DeAngelo was just as fast with tires on the racetrack as he was with cleats on the field, running a 4.4 40-yard dash from the running back position, and also exhibited the most energy on set.
 Their instructional coaches were Jack Hawksworth, who set a track record at Road Atlanta for the Le Mans Prototype Challenge, and champion driver Townsend Bell.